Mobile-First Design – What It Is and Why It Matters

 Most people these days use modern browsers, or browsers optimized for mobile.
 However, an astonishing percentage of Internet users still use older browser versions, and you need to think about them as well.
 You want your website to look just as good on an old iPhone 4s as on the new Huawei P20.

 Simply test your website design for responsiveness and don’t forget the A/B split testing, especially for your landing pages.
+Of course, before everything else, customize the mobile version of your site, and prepare it for users.

 Mobile-first is a trend that is going to stick around for a while, and that’s the reality we all have to accept.
 By “we,” we mean everyone involved in creating and running a website.
 Designers, developers, admins, SEO experts, editors, copywriters – everyone has to remember to prioritize the mobile.
 Of course, that’s not to say we should neglect desktop versions.
 It’s just that mobile-first design needs to be taken seriously.